Second variation of Selberg zeta functions and curvature asymptotics: Asymptotic behavior as

 and

 \end{prop}

 \begin{proof} In this case we have

-We shall prove the estimates by demonstrating upper and lower estimates for the Ricci curvature in this case.
+We shall prove the estimates by demonstrating upper and lower estimates for $\cher^{(2)} (\mu, \mu)$ in this case.
 In this way, we are also simultaneously demonstrating lower and upper estimates for the Ricci curvature of the Weil-Petersson metric.

 By Proposition \ref{Bob-prop}